“We cannot separate our children from the ills that affect everyone, however hard we try.” – Erica Jong

 The thing is, in a way, I have.

 Yes, their lives are constrained in some ways, but all kids’ lives are constrained by their parents’ values and circumstances.
-(Just ask my dad, who was prohibited from participating in many school sports because it conflicted with his family’s religious observances.)
+(Just ask my dad, a talented athlete who was prohibited from participating in most school sports because the games conflicted with his family’s religious observances.)
 And far more important than the minor, parentally imposed constraints they currently deal with are the very real threats to their future — climate change, extreme inequality, political instability — which are primarily the result of the very lifestyle they have been deprived of.

-At some point, we have to acknowledge that what our culture values and prioritizes isn’t actually good for our children.
+At some point, we have to acknowledge that what our culture values and prioritizes isn’t actually good for our children — or, for that matter, anyone else who’s trying to survive on this planet.
 We can continue to participate, or we can choose a different path, however impractical or unrealistic.

 Several weeks ago, I came across this beautiful essay by Nicole Bradford, a mother of three whose husband is facing years in prison for participating in direct action efforts to stop fossil fuel extraction.
-Nicole’s insights are a gift, because they remind us of what we truly owe our children — and all children.
+Nicole’s insights are a gift, because they remind us of what we truly owe our — and everyone’s — children.

 The accelerating instability of our earth is clarifying.
 And the act of rising to the enormity of what’s in front of us magnifies the commitment I made to them, when painfully, in love and toil, I brought them to this world.